 Director of information technology

 Liz Andrews-Bock serves as a Director in the Enterprise Data Office at Fifth Third Bank.
-She has over 20 years experience in Financial Services, which is where she met Whitney over 9 years ago.
+She has over 20 years of experience in Financial Services, which is where she met Whitney over nine years ago.
 In addition to being a close friend to Whitney, she was also in the Fifth Third Center on September 6, 2018, and is committed to help drive the mission of Whitney/Strong.

 Director oF equity and inclusion

 Deanna Atchley is committed to taking action about the issues she strongly believes in and is thrilled to bring her skills to Whitney/Strong to be a part of the solution surrounding gun violence.
 Deanna holds both a J.D. and a M.S.W. from Washington University.
 She has an extensive background in coalition building, planning and implementing community initiatives, public speaking, and legal analysis.
 Deanna also has more than 15 years of experiences as a performer, choreographer, and coach in the cheer and dance industry.

 Deanna’s personal connection to two mass shooting victims—Whitney Austin and Maurice Stallard—motivated her to join Whitney/Strong.
 Deanna is also passionate about working with youth, supporting diversity and inclusion efforts, suicide prevention, and raising awareness of the National Bone Marrow Registry in honor of her mother.